 - Ancient Greeks in the Land of Dionysos - Excavation of Emporion Pistiros, Thrace

 - Tell Yunatsite Excavations – Seeking Europe's First Civilization

 - Bona Mansio - Roman Road Station on Via Diagonalis

 Plovdiv is the second-largest city in Bulgaria.
 It is also known as one of the oldest cities in Europe, based on the uninterrupted habitation here for over 8000 years.
 The evidence dates back to ca. 6000 BCE when the first Neolithic settlements were established.
-The city was known to the West for most of its recorded history by the name Philippopolis as Philip II of Macedon conquered it in the 4th century BCE and gave his name to it.
+The city was known for most of its recorded history by the name Philippopolis as Philip II of Macedon conquered it in the 4th century BCE and gave his name to it.
 Before that the city was a center of the Thracian state.
 It is also one of the largest and best preserved Roman cities of the eastern Balkan peninsula.